In this guide I will share a powerful grief meditation script for overcoming sadness and loss.

-How I Meditated The Grief And Loss Of My Father’s Passing
+How I Meditated Through The Grief And Loss Of My Father’s Passing

-There have been many times in my life when I have chosen to use meditation for grief and letting go.
+There have been many times in my life when I have chosen to use meditation for grief and sadness.

 The most recent time was following my father’s death last year.

-My father’s death was a shock and was the end of a somewhat turbulent relationship.
+My father’s death was a shock and was the end of a turbulent relationship.
 My father had always been two things: one, a loving family man.
 And two, an alcoholic.
 Those two opposite aspects of his personality led to a war in my mind.
-When he died, I was sad, angry, despondent, exhausted… I experienced so many thoughts, from “It’s my fault” (though Lord knows how that could ever be the case) to “He’s abandoned me” to “I miss him, and I love him.”
+When he died, I was sad, angry, despondent, exhausted… I experienced so many thoughts, from “It’s my fault” to “He’s abandoned me” to “I miss him, and I love him.”

-There were so many thoughts, my mind sunk like a ship in stormy tides, and I plummeted to the depths.
+There were so many thoughts, my mind sunk like a ship in stormy tides.
+I plummeted to the depths.

 Buddhism teaches us that life is impermanent and we cannot cling on.